 Nonprofit organizations that do not distribute profits can be exempt from federal income tax if organized expressly for public purposes.

-Tax-exempt organizations (including charities) include many diverse entities, which the National Taxonomy of Exempt Entities—developed by the National Center of Charitable Statistics at the Urban Institute and used by the Internal Revenue Service (IRS)—classifies into 9 major groups, 26 categories, and over 600 subcategories.
+Tax-exempt organizations (including charities) include many diverse entities.
+The National Taxonomy of Exempt Entities—developed by the National Center of Charitable Statistics at the Urban Institute and used by the Internal Revenue Service (IRS)—classifies into 9 major groups, 26 categories, and over 600 subcategories.
 The major groups are as follows:

-In 2012, approximately 1.44 million tax-exempt organizations were registered with the IRS.
-These nonprofits accounted for 5.3 percent of U.S. gross domestic product (as of 2014), and paid 8.3 percent of U.S. wages and salaries (as of 2010)..
+In 2013, approximately 1.41 million tax-exempt organizations were registered with the IRS.
+These nonprofits accounted for approximately 5.4 percent of U.S. gross domestic product and paid 9 percent of U.S. wages and salaries (as of 2014).
 About 35 percent of registered nonprofits are required to file annual returns (Form 990, 990-EZ, or 990-PF); organizations with gross receipts between $25,000 and $50,000 must file a simpler information return known as the 990-N (e-postcard).
 Religious congregations, as well as organizations with less than $25,000 in gross receipts are exempted from the annual filing requirement.
 All private foundations are required to file the 990-PF.

 Tax-exempt status confers multiple benefits.
-Not only are nonprofits exempt from federal tax on earnings from their income-producing activities, but charities also sometimes qualify to issue tax-exempt bonds and are often exempt from state and local property taxes and sales taxes.
-A recent controversy between the IRS and tea party organizations that applied as social welfare organizations but not charities centered on tax exemption.
+Not only are nonprofits exempt from federal tax on earnings from their income-producing assets and activities (other than those that generate unrelated business income), but charities also sometimes qualify to issue tax-exempt bonds and are often exempt from state and local property taxes and sales taxes.

-McKeever, Brice S., and Sarah L. Pettijohn.
-2014.
-“The Nonprofit Sector in Brief 2014: Public Charities, Giving, and Volunteering.”
+McKeever, Brice S. 2015.
+“The Nonprofit Sector in Brief 2015: Public Charities, Giving, and Volunteering.”
 Washington, DC: Urban Institute.